 What We Do

-We provide maker-based learning in games that support the building blocks of creative innovation: play, make and design.
+We provide maker-based learning in games that support the building blocks of creative innovation and collaboration: play, make, and design.

-We create welcoming, safe intergenerational learning events that encourage diversity, generosity and collaboration.
+We create welcoming, safe, diverse intergenerational learning events that encourage youth leadership, support, and wellness.

-We build bridges to help overcome the digital and economic divide that separates youth from institutional resources and support.
+We build bridges to help overcome the digital, social, and economic divides that separates youth from institutional resources and support.

 We connect K-12 educators to STEM and STEAM resources for maker-based learning through games and provide advisory services for creating engagement through play.